-There are many Open linked datasets published by private persons or Non-Government Organizations.
+There are many Open linked datasets published private persons Non-Government by or Organizations.
 The most well-known are:

 - DBpedia contains big part of Wikipedia articles, as they are available in English [2]; - FOAF Friend of a Friend a dictionary constructed in RDF standard describing people relationships [3]; - GoPubMed a millions of biomedical publications.
 A search engine included [4]; - NextBio scientific experimental data.
 Includes search engine.
 Only registered researchers can add data [5].